robperkel/evilia-boat-servo/Registers.md

 - 0b0111 = 16

 For gain changes, some time is required for the output to stabilize.
 But, I<sup>2</sup>C is relatively slow, so there shouldn't be any timing issues with starting a conversion immediately following a gain change (assuming 100 kHz speed).

+### DAC2 Output Register

+Sets the output voltage of DAC2.
+DAC2 uses the 1.024V FVR.
+The output is set by the formula: Vout = DATA/2^8 * 1.024V